Erythricium salmonicolor: Hosts and symptoms

 Erythricium salmonicolor has a very broad host range.
 The host plants of greatest importance include rubber, tea, coffee, cacao, grapefruit, orange, nutmeg, mango, apple, coca, and kola.
+In countries like Malaysia and New Guinea, Pink disease also impacts certain cover crops and shade trees such as pigeon pea, Crotalaria, Tephrosia, Leucaena, and Gliricidia.
 Pink Disease can cause heavy losses including individual branch death to the loss of the whole tree in cases where the main stem or several branches are affected.
 E. salmonicolor causes girdling cankers which prevent the normal function of some physiological processes, eventually leading to defoliation and die-back of outer branches.
 On rubber trees, initial stages of infection appear as drops of latex and silky-white mycelial growth on the bark surface.
 In black pepper plants, sterile pink to white pustules approximately 1 mm in diameter appear on young green stems.
+On Acacia, early stages of infection appear as silky-like white mycelial growth, known as the 'cobweb stage', which impact the branches and stems.
 In citrus trees, sterile pustules may appear first, and in some cases the trees may have oozing sap or gum.
 In cacao trees, first symptoms of infection usually present as a sparse white mycelium on the bark surface, which can be easily overlooked.
 Trees are most susceptible in areas with high levels of rainfall, such as tropical rainforests.
 Diagnosis of Pink Disease is typically achieved through the use of light microscopy and scanning electron microscopy to observe sporulation of the pathogen.